Melanie Thompson, Survivor Leader and Chief Advocacy & Outreach Officer- CATW (Coalition Against Trafficking in Women)

 Street Outreach Trends and Response in Rochester to Support HT Victims

 Brittany Schulik has been working with the at-risk, adolescent population since 2010 post working in education after college.
-Brittany has 4 daughters of her own, which leads her passion to support and education the county and world about the risks of trafficking and how it does NOT always look like the movie, Taken.
+Brittany has 4 daughters of her own, which leads her passion to support and educate the county and world about the risks of trafficking and how it does NOT always look like the movie, Taken.
 Brittany has been with the Center for Youth services for almost 7 years and has overseen Safe Harbour for the last 3.
 Brittany is committed to the support of the young people in our community and truly hearing their stories.
 Brittany believes step 1 to making changes in the world is Youth Voice, Youth Choice and working together from there to development prevention and change.

 Session title: Street Outreach Trends and Response in Rochester to Support HT Victims